thomaslenaour/ytrack/subjects/customers-continent/README.md

 ### Instructions

 Select `FirstName`, `LastName`, `Country` of all customers.
-You have to make a condition with alias `Continent` according to the country.
+You must make a condition with alias `Continent` according to the country.

 Possible continents : `America`, `Asia`, `Europe`, `Oceania`